surma/surma.dev/content/things/omt-for-three-xr.md

 ## Adding a worker

 To nobody’s surprise, this is all just an excuse to talk some more about workers and off-main-thread architecture.
-As I proclaimed in [my Chrome Dev Summit 2019 talk][cds19 talk], the mantra is “the UI thread is for UI work only”.
+As I proclaimed in [my Chrome Dev Summit 2019 talk][cds19 talk], the mantra is **“the UI thread is for UI work only”**.
 The UI thread will run Three.JS to render the game using WebGL and will use WebXR to get the parameters of the VR headset and the controllers.
 What should _not_ run on the UI thread are the physics calculations that make the balls bounce off the wall and off each other.

 The physics engine is tailored to this specific app.
 It is effectively hard-coded to handle a number of balls of the same size in a fixed size room.
 The implementation is as straight forward as it is unoptimized.
 We keep all the balls’ positions and velocities in an array.
 Each ball’s velocity is changed according to gravity, each ball’s position is changed according to its velocity.
-We check all pairings of balls if they intersect (can you say <span style="--ratio: 2.19; --image: url(emitChunk(/things/omt-for-three-xr/bigo.png))" class="textimage"></span>?), and if they do, the balls are separated and their velocity is changed as if they bounced off of each other.
+We check all pairings of balls if they intersect (can you say <span style="--ratio: 2.19; --image: url(emitChunk(/things/omt-for-three-xr/bigo.png))" class="textimage" alt="Big O n squared"></span>?), and if they do, the balls are separated and their velocity is changed as if they bounced off of each other.

 Moving this code to a worker is doable as it is purely computational and doesn’t rely on any main thread APIs.
 Since we don’t have a `requestAnimationFrame()` in a worker, we will have to make due with good old `setTimeout()`.
 We’ll run the physics simulation at 90 ticks per second to make sure we can deliver a fresh frame to the majority of VR devices.

 > **Note:** `requestAnimationFrame` has been made available in Workers in Chrome, but that’s the only browser that implemented this.
 But even if all browsers had that, it would run at the framerate of the web renderer, not necessarily of the VR headset itself.
 HMD-coupled rAF for workers is something I’d love to see specified in the WebXR API.

 The next question is how we inform the UI thread of the new positions of the ball.
 We could take the naïve approach and just send a JavaScript array containing the positions for all balls on every frame.
 A quick estimation based on [the rule of thumb][is postmessage slow] reveals: Structured cloning an array of that size would put us at risk of blowing our frame budget at 60fps (let alone 72fps or even 90fps).
-And that’s just cloning time without any rendering.
-For a hot-path like this, structured cloning big objects is not going to cut it.
+And that’s just cloning time without any rendering. **For a hot paths like this, structured cloning with big objects can often be a bottleneck.**

 ### ArrayBuffer

 [`ArrayBuffer`][arraybuffer] are a continuous chunk of memory.
 Just a bunch of bits.
 Using [`ArrayBuffer` views][typedarray] you can interpret that chunk of memory in different ways.
 Using `Int8Array` you can interpret it as a sequence of 8-bit signed integers, using `Float32Array` you can interpret it as a sequence of 32-bit IEEE754 floats.
 Because `ArrayBuffer`s map to a continuous chunk of memory, they are extremely fast to clone.

-> **Note:** Did you think I was going to talk about _transferring_ `ArrayBuffer`?
-I can’t blame you, so did I!
+If you thought I was going to talk about _transferring_ `ArrayBuffer`, I can’t blame you.
+That was the plan!
 In my very first implementation I actually did transfer the `ArrayBuffer`s and built a memory pool so I can reuse memory buffers.
-However, I realized that before sending the buffer over to the main thread I had to create a copy as I needed the positions to _remain_ in the worker for the next tick of the physics calculation.
-I tried letting the structured cloning algorithm take care of the copying rather than doing it myself and discovered that it performed just as well which allowed me to get rid of the code for the memory pool and made the overall code simpler to read.
+However, I realized that before sending the buffer over to the main thread I had to create a copy: I need the positions on the main thread to render the next frame _and_ in the worker for the next tick of the physics calculations.
+So instead of making a copy myself and transferring buffers, I let the structured cloning algorithm take care of the copying.
+I discovered that it performed just as well which allowed me to get rid of the code for the memory pool and made the overall code simpler to read.

 With this out of the way, we can create two `Float32Array`s in our worker, one for the balls’ positions and one for the velocities.